Forest Ambassadors — BigCi installation

 2021EcoArtSpace — Embodied Forest Selected Artist Forest AmbassadorsInternational

-2020BigCi Environmental Award Award Winner Forest AmbassadorsBlue Mountains, AU
+2020BigCi Environmental Award Winner Forest AmbassadorsBlue Mountains, AU

 2019Artist Book Award, Manly Library — Finalist The Child Within UsSydney

-2017/18International Biennial Paper Fibre Art — Eco-Sublime Award Winner WE IITaiwan
+2017–18International Biennial Paper Fibre Art — Eco-Sublime Selected Artist WE IITaiwan

-2017North Sydney Environmental Award — Works on Paper Award Winner WE IISydney
+2017North Sydney Environmental Award — Works on Paper Winner WE IISydney

 2015Hazelhurst Art on Paper Award — Finalist WE IISydney

-2023/24Forest Ambassadors — Earth Speak: Giving Voice to Paper, International Biennial Paper Fibre Art, Chiang Kai-Shek Memorial Hall & NTCRITaiwan
+2023–24Forest Ambassadors — Earth Speak: Giving Voice to Paper Chiang Kai-Shek Memorial Hall & NTCRITaiwan

 2022Northern Beaches Environmental Award — Exhibition Finalist Forest AmbassadorsSydney